holochain/holonix-archive/docs/content/docs/install/index.md

 Docker *can* be a great option for development *if* you are familiar with how to use it.
 Docker is relatively low level and many behaviours like snapshots, volumes, detaching and pruning disk usage are unintuitive and inconvenient for casual usage.

 The "official" docker box for holonix is [on docker hub](https://hub.docker.com/r/holochain/holonix).
-It is the [NixOS community maintained Alpine Linux docker](https://github.com/nix-community/docker-nix) optimised for [Circle CI testing](https://hub.docker.com/r/nixorg/nix) with nixpkgs warmed and pinned for Holonix.
+It is built on top of the [NixOS community maintained Alpine Linux docker](https://github.com/nix-community/docker-nix) optimised for [Circle CI testing](https://hub.docker.com/r/nixorg/nix) with nixpkgs warmed and pinned for Holonix.
 This box should work equally well for local usage as for CI.

 ##### Docker desktop